By Sue Deans

 When Horace Greeley, famed editor of the New York Tribune, said, “Go West, young man,” his namesake city of Greeley was one of the results.

 The University of Northern Colorado, founded as a teachers’ college, brings thousands of students to the area, and Greeley’s cattle and grain industries recall its agricultural roots.
+Among its popular areas of study are business, performing arts, and nursing.

 • Greeley history